When does it say “Made in Germany” on a NOMOS watch, and when does it only say “Germany?”

 Is the NOMOS swing system at work in all NOMOS models?

 It will be in the future.
-The NOMOS swing system will first be introduced in all models with a power reserve and will then be extended to the other current watch models.
+The NOMOS swing system will gradually be extended to all current watch models.

 Can I have the NOMOS swing system built into my watch at a later date?